Wrong Kind of Black

-Wrong Kind of Black, originally titled Maybe Today, is an Australian four-part comedy drama series released as a telemovie, web series, and on streaming services.
+Wrong Kind of Black, originally titled Maybe Today, is an Australian four-part comedy drama series originally released as a telemovie and web series in 2018, and on streaming services in 2020.
 It was created, written and narrated by the Aboriginal Australian author, storyteller, and inaugural Australian Children's Laureate (2012–2013), Boori Monty Pryor, on whose life it is based.
 It is directed by Catriona McKenzie.

 Synopsis

 Described as a comedy drama, the series is based on Pryor's life and experiences growing up in northern Melbourne in the 1960s and 1970s, far away both literally and figuratively from his childhood on Palm Island.

 Pryor later became an author, storyteller, and was the inaugural Australian Children's Laureate from 2012 to 2013.